Calling for more action: The state of transparency in Australia

 Transparency should apply across the board and not discriminate based on country or currency route.
 The UN Sustainable Development Goals are clear: by 2030, the cost of remittances needs to be below 3%.
-It currently hovers around 6.04%, so we have a long way to go.
+According to the World Bank, currently hovers around 6.24%, so we have a long way to go.
 What’s keeping prices so high?
 You guessed it: a lack of cost transparency.

 Together we can fix that.

 Tell consumers the full price of an international payment: the estimated* total cost of any fees and the exchange rate mark-up (the difference between the exchange rate offered to the customer and an independent mid-market rate like the one you see on Google).
 This needs to be communicated to consumers clearly as a total cost of fees (e.g. £3.14 or whatever the currency used) and may additionally be expressed as a percentage.

 Governments around the world are starting to take notice of the problem of hidden fees.
 But we’re not waiting for government action.
 We want bank and remittance providers to commit to showing the true cost of an international transfer, wherever consumers are transferring money, whether they are using the service online or offline, whether they are a small business or a consumer: exchange rate mark-ups and all!

 *only estimated as the total cost may vary if the exchange rate is not guaranteed to the customer through a rate 'lock' or 'guarantee'

 Phrases like ‘no hidden fees’ and ‘0% commission’ are misleading when there are charges that haven’t been clearly explained.
 Banks and other remittance providers should not use misleading terminology or imply that there is no charge for our service when there is a cost, such as inflated exchange rates.